soundtrack-analytics-team/Drivers-of-Film-Soundtrack-Popularity/README.md

   1. Extracting and joining data from multiple APIs (including The Movie Database, Spotify, and Last.fm) and a SQL database (MusicBrainz)
   2. Data cleaning, pre-processing, and validation
   3. EDA and visualizations
-  4. Feature engineering, correlation analyses, and linear regression
+  4. Feature engineering, correlation analysis, and linear regression

 The datasets we include in the repository are samples of the first 1k rows, covering the steps of the pipeline post-join.
 For a summary of our findings, please see the PDF included in the repo which contains the final report we submitted for a grade.